BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 ssh ubuntu@<ip>
 ```

-On many OSes you could skip the VM altogether, and just start with installing **Juju** and **LXD** directly on the laptop.
-Cleaning up after
+On many OSes you could skip the VM altogether, and just start with installing **Juju** directly on the laptop.
-it is easy.
-Destroying the model will remove all applications and LXC containers created.
 That is up to you.
-To make this guide as general as
-possible, I will do it in a Multipass VM.
+To make this guide as general as possible, I will do it in a **Multipass** VM.

 ## Table of contents <a id="table-of-contents"></a>
 1. [About](#about)